Svar7769/PPO-A2C_LunarLanding/readMe.md

     git clone https://github.com/Svar7769/PPO-A2C_LunarLanding.git
     cd ppo_project

-    If not using Git, manually create the ppo_project directory and all the .py files within it as provided in the previous steps.
+    If not using Git, manually create the ppo_project directory and all the .py files within it as provided in the project structure.

     Create and activate a Python virtual environment: